wiis-dib13/Arcood-Made/README.md

 ### ❌ Exit Button – The Gage Game

 Feeling done with emotions?
-Hit the **Exit** button…
-…but beware, it launches a **fun little dare game** to keep the human spirit alive before you go.
+Hit the **Exit** button but beware, it launches a **fun little dare game** to keep the human spirit alive before you go.

 ---